ojongerius/jongerius.solutions/content/_index.md

 * Configuration management: Over ten years of experience with automation technologies like Cfengine, Puppet and Ansible.

 Otto is available to hire on a contract basis.
-Shoot him <a href="mailto:otto@jongerius.solutions">an email to discuss consulting gigs</a>.
+Shoot him <a href="mailto:hello@jongerius.solutions">an email to discuss consulting gigs</a>.